ACTCollaboration/zCluster/README.md

 * IPython (2.4.1)

 In addition, for surveys other than SDSS, the Schlegel et al. `dust_getval` code and maps are needed, in order to calculate and apply Galactic extinction corrections.
-The `dust_getval` needs to be in your $PATH, and the appropriate environment variables set.
+The `dust_getval` executable needs to be in your
+$PATH, and the appropriate environment variables set.

 IPython isn't really required, but is used for debugging.
 Note that astropy could be used to replace some of these dependencies in the future.